nancyhild/nmb-ow-doc/actions.md

 where `key` is the property name and `value` is any valid JSON value.

-The default output greeting in the `example1` project is "Hello, stranger from somewhere!"
-The `demo/hello` action accepts two optional input arguments, `name` and `place`, which can be used to tailor the response.
-Let's replace the words "stranger" and "somewhere" by specifying the following parameters:
+The default output greeting from the `greeting` action is "Hello, stranger from somewhere!"
+This action accepts two optional input arguments, `name` and `place`, which can be used to tailor the response.
+Let's replace the words "stranger" and "somewhere" by passing parameters with different values:

-* `name` with the value `"Dorothy"`
+* `name`, with the value `"Dorothy"`
-* `place` with the value `"somewhere"`
+* `place`, with the value `"Kansas"`

 Here's how these parameters look in the `nim action invoke` command and its output:

 ```
-nim action invoke /demo/hello --param name Dorothy --param place Kansas
+nim action invoke /greeting --param name Dorothy --param place Kansas
 {
   "msg": "Hello, Dorothy from Kansas!"
 }